adudu21isme/rbxrulebreakers/README.md

 These are from my Point Of View, if i am incorrect you may let me know (or not).

-I don't play PLS Donate often so this is just a message to let you know the next time you play.
+I don't play PLS Donate often so this is just a message to let you know.

 @adudu21 1/15/2025